 In a medical malpractice action, the complaint shall be dismissed unless it asserts that the medical records have been reviewed by a consultant who is willing to testify that the medical care did not comply with the applicable standard of care, or that negligence is established under the existing common-law doctrine of res ipsa loquitur.
-N.C.
-Gen. Stat. § 1A-1, R.9(j).
+Rule 9 of the Rules of Civil Procedure.